BatedUrGonnaDie/salty_bot/README.md

 Stuff That Happens In The Background
 ====================================
 Passively retrieves game and title once per minute.
-No more typing a command to retrieve it.
-Should always be good to go now.

-Passively watches for op messages, and when it sees one it adds the user to an admin file.
-This allows you to restrict commands to being moderator only if you are so inclined.
+Passively watches for op messages to add mods to a mod list to allow for mod only commands.

+If bot crashes for whatever reason it will automatically rejoin the channel in 1 minute or less.

 Config File
 ===========